Philip J. Crowley: Chelsea Manning controversy

-On March 10, 2011, Crowley publicly criticized the Pentagon for the alleged mistreatment of military prisoner Chelsea (then known as Bradley) Manning, the U.S. soldier suspected of providing whistle-blower website WikiLeaks with classified diplomatic cables.
+On March 10, 2011, Crowley publicly criticized the Pentagon for the mistreatment of military prisoner Chelsea (then known as Bradley) Manning, the U.S. soldier suspected of providing whistle-blower website WikiLeaks with classified diplomatic cables.

 Crowley told an audience of about twenty people at Massachusetts Institute of Technology's Center for Future Civic Media that while Manning was "in the right place," she was being mistreated by the United States Department of Defense.
 Crowley called the Defense Department's treatment of Manning "ridiculous and counterproductive and stupid."
 When asked "Are you on the record?" by British journalist Philippa Thomas, Crowley replied "Sure."

 His remarks, revealed in Thomas's blog, caused anger in the White House.
 On March 13, 2011, Crowley resigned from office.
 In his resignation letter, Crowley stood by his remarks, writing that while the "unauthorized disclosure of classified information is a serious crime under U.S. law", the "exercise of power in today's challenging times and relentless media environment must be prudent and consistent with our laws and values".